Redant136/Cookbook/5 Ingredients - Jamie Oliver/5 Ingredients - Jamie Oliver.md

 - 2 prigs of fresh rosemary
 - 1 lemon
 #### Instructions
-- Preheat over to 350F.
+1. Preheat over to 350F.
-- Scrub potatoes, slice just under 1/4 inch thick and place in a 12x10 inch pan with the chicken, 1/2 a tablespoon of olive oil and a pinch of sea salt and black pepper.
+2. Scrub potatoes, slice just under 1/4 inch thick and place in a 12x10 inch pan with the chicken, 1/2 a tablespoon of olive oil and a pinch of sea salt and black pepper.
-- Lightly squash and add the unpeeled garlic cloves, toss well then arrange the spuds in a fairly even layer.
+3. Lightly squash and add the unpeeled garlic cloves, toss well then arrange the spuds in a fairly even layer.
-- Sit the chicken legs directly on the bars of the oven, skin side up with the pan of potatoes directly underneath.
+4. Sit the chicken legs directly on the bars of the oven, skin side up with the pan of potatoes directly underneath.
-- Bake for 40 minutes.
+5. Bake for 40 minutes.
-- When the time is up, mix up the potatoes in the tasty pan juices, then sit the chicken on top.
+6. When the time is up, mix up the potatoes in the tasty pan juices, then sit the chicken on top.
-- Strip the rosemary leaves off  the sprigs, use a vegetable peeler to peel strips of lemon zest then toss both in 1 teaspoon of olive oil and sprinkle into the pan.
+7. Strip the rosemary leaves off  the sprigs, use a vegetable peeler to peel strips of lemon zest then toss both in 1 teaspoon of olive oil and sprinkle into the pan.
-- Squeeze over half of the lemon juice then return to the oven for a final 10 minutes or until the chicken is tender and super golden.
+8. Squeeze over half of the lemon juice then return to the oven for a final 10 minutes or until the chicken is tender and super golden.
-## Fish
+## Fish & Seafood
 ### Crazy simple fish pie
 4 servings, 20 minutes
 p.
 127